Appointment of the President and Executive Committee members of Kativik Ilisarniliriniq

 - Executive Committee member: Sarah Beaulne (Puvirnituq)

 - The Kativik Regional Government representative and Executive Committee member: Jennifer Hunter (Kuujjuaraapik).

 Kativik Ilisarniliriniq was created in 1975, under the James Bay and Northern Quebec Agreement (JBNQA).
 Since 1978, it has been the exclusive provider of educational services to all Nunavik residents.
 Under the JBNQA, the school board also acts as an institution with unique powers and jurisdiction geared towards the protection and development of the Inuit language, culture, and way of life, through the delivery of tailored educational services and programs.
 The education programs developed by the school board are offered in all schools of the 14 Nunavik communities, in Inuktitut as first language and in French and English as second languages.
-The school board operates 17 primary and secondary schools as well as 5 adult education centres and a pre-college facility.
+The school board operates 17 primary and secondary schools as well as 6 adult education centres.
 More information can be found at: www.kativik.qc.ca

 — 30 —